Chronicle of Current Events: A Chronicle of Human Rights in the USSR (New York, 1973–1982)

-USSR News Brief: Human Rights (Munich, 1978–1991)
+USSR News Update: Human Rights (Munich, 1978–1991)

-The USSR News Brief: Human Rights ("Вести из СССР – права человека") issued fortnightly in Munich (in Russian), developed out of the samizdat tradition represented by the Chronicle but adopted a different model.
+The USSR News Update: Human Rights ("Вести из СССР – права человека") issued fortnightly in Munich (in Russian), developed out of the samizdat tradition represented by the Chronicle but adopted a different model.
 It was there, moreover, to continue recording human rights violations after the Chronicle was forced to cease activities in 1983.

 In the editor's address to readers of the new publication in November 1978, the aims of the new periodical were clearly stated: 1. to provide prompt information, once every fortnight, about individuals at risk; 2. to no longer carry the interesting, but non-essential reports on new samizdat publications that had become a regular feature of the Chronicle; and 3. to maintain a frequently updated list of political prisoners.

 USSR News Brief was founded, compiled and edited by Kronid Lyubarsky (1934–1996).
 An astrophysicist by profession, he imposed a meticulous system for recording and locating information within each succeeding issue of the new periodical.
-A former contributing editor of the Chronicle, Lyubarsky was also behind the introduction of the annual Day of the Political Prisoner in the USSR (30 October) when he found himself in the camps.
+A former contributing editor of the Chronicle, Lyubarsky was also (together with Alexei Murzhenko) behind the introduction of the annual Day of the Political Prisoner in the USSR (30 October) when he found himself in the camps.

 The last issue of USSR News Brief appeared in December 1991.
 In the early 1990s Lyubarsky returned to live and work in Russia.